Sirsho1997/sdk-python/README.md

 # Runware Model Context Protocol SDK

-The Python Runware MCP SDK allows you to use Runware tools via a local agent interface, including prompt enhancement, image inference, and background removal, with natural language support.
+The Python Runware MCP SDK allows you to use Runware tools via a local agent interface, including prompt enhancement, image inference, background removal, and generating caption for images, with natural language support.

 ## Get API Access